 We have a limited operating history.
 Since inception, we have incurred significant net losses.
-We incurred net losses of \$68.5 million and \$48.1 million for the years ended December 31, 2017 and 2016, respectively.
-As of December 31, 2017, we had an accumulated deficit of \$159.4 million.
-We have financed our operations since inception from sales of our convertible preferred stock and, beginning with our initial public offering in October 2015, from public offerings and a private placement of our common stock.
-We currently have only one product, ESKATA, approved for commercialization and have never generated any revenue from product sales.
+We incurred net losses of \$132.7 million and \$68.5 million for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2018, we had an accumulated deficit of \$292.2 million.
+We have financed our operations since inception primarily from sales of our convertible preferred stock and, beginning with our initial public offering in October 2015, from public offerings and a private placement of our common stock.
+We currently have two products, ESKATA and RHOFADE, that generate revenue from product sales.

-We have devoted substantially all of our financial resources and efforts to date to the development of our drug candidates, including preclinical studies and clinical trials.
-We expect to continue to incur significant expenses and operating losses over the next several years.
+We have devoted substantially all of our financial resources and efforts to the development of our drug candidates, including preclinical studies and clinical trials, and beginning in 2017, to the commercialization of our products.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
-We anticipate that our expenses will increase substantially as we:
+We expect to continue to incur significant expenses and operating losses over the next several years as we:

-- begin to commercialize ESKATA in the United States; - · pursue marketing approval for ESKATA in the European Union for the treatment of SK; - continue our ongoing clinical trials evaluating A-101 45% Topical Solution for the treatment of common warts and pursue marketing approvals for A-101 45% Topical Solution and for any other drug candidates that successfully complete clinical trials; - · initiate and continue clinical trials of our other drug candidates, including ATI-501 and ATI-502 for the treatment of AA, vitiligo and AGA; - · seek to discover and develop additional drug candidates; - establish a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize ESKATA and any other drug candidates for which we may obtain marketing approval; - · seek to in-license or acquire additional drug candidates for other dermatological conditions; - · adapt our regulatory compliance efforts to incorporate requirements applicable to marketed drugs; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, manufacturing and scientific personnel; - · add operational, financial and management information systems and personnel, including personnel to support our drug development and planned future expanded commercialization efforts; and - incur additional legal, accounting, investor relations and other administrative expenses in operating as a public company.
+- · continue to commercialize ESKATA and RHOFADE in the United States; - continue our ongoing clinical trials evaluating A-101 45% Topical Solution for the treatment of common warts and pursue marketing approvals for A-101 45% Topical Solution and for any other drug candidates that successfully complete clinical trials; - · initiate and continue clinical trials of our other drug candidates, including ATI-501 for the treatment of AA and ATI-502 for the treatment of AA, vitiligo, AGA and atopic dermatitis; - · continue to develop our preclinical drug candidates, including ATI-450, an MK-2 inhibitor, ATI-1777, a soft-JAK inhibitor, and our ITK inhibitors; - · seek to discover and develop additional drug candidates; - continue to develop a commercialization infrastructure and scale up external manufacturing and distribution capabilities to commercialize our products and any drug candidates for which we may obtain marketing approval; - · seek to in-license or acquire additional drug candidates for other dermatological conditions; - · adapt our regulatory compliance efforts to incorporate requirements applicable to marketed drugs; - · maintain, expand and protect our intellectual property portfolio; - · hire additional clinical, manufacturing and scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our drug development and commercialization efforts; and - · incur additional legal, accounting, investor relations and other administrative expenses in operating as a public company.

-To become and remain profitable, we must succeed in developing and eventually commercializing drug candidates that generate significant revenue.
-This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our drug candidates, obtaining marketing approval, and manufacturing, marketing and selling any drug candidates for which we may obtain marketing approval, as well as discovering and developing additional drug candidates.
+To become and remain profitable, we must succeed in commercializing our products and developing and eventually commercializing drug candidates that generate significant revenue.
+This will require us to be successful in a range of challenging activities, including completing preclinical testing and clinical trials of our drug candidates, obtaining marketing approval, and manufacturing, marketing and selling any products and drug candidates for which we have obtained and may obtain marketing approval, as well as discovering and developing additional drug candidates.
 We are only in the early stages of most of these activities.
 We may never succeed in these activities and, even if we do, may never generate revenue that is significant enough to achieve profitability.